Unity and Peace

-Unity and Peace Party (Partido Unidad y Paz), is a centre-right political party in Peru.
+Unity and Peace Party (Partido Unidad y Paz) is a centre-right political party in Peru.
 Founded in September 2023, the party is led by Roberto Chiabra, former General Commander of the Peruvian Army, former Minister of Defense, and incumbent Member of Congress.

-The party is projected to participate in the 2026 general election with Chiabra as its presumptive presidential nominee in a coalition with the historical Christian People's Party.
+The party participated in the 2026 general election with Chiabra as its presidential nominee in a coalition with the historical Christian People's Party.